 Making the Cranberry Chutney

-Cranberry chutney is easy to make and is the key to this Salmon with Cranberry Chutney dish.
-Don't be afraid, after making this once, you will never use that can jelly ever again.
-I made this in a small frying pan but you can use a small sauce pan of you prefer.
+Chutney is easy to make and is the key to this broiled salmon with cranberry chutney dish.
+Don’t be afraid, after making this once, you will never use that canned jelly ever again.
+I made this in a small frying pan but you can use a small saucepan if you prefer.

 Bringing the dish together